balch/MockTrade/PRESENTME.md

 activity events (onCreate/OnDestroy, onStart/onPause, onResume/onPause), there are advanced events
 (onActivityResult, onSaveInstanceState) which must be handled in most Android Applications.

-When implemented separately from the Activity, a typlical Presenter class usually contains methods that correspond directly to LifeCycle events.
+When implemented separately from the Activity, a typical Presenter class usually contains methods that correspond directly to LifeCycle events.
 In addition, the Presenter base interfaces usually define a subset of the Lifecycle methods which limits the Application in certain circumstances.